 We shop the top surety markets to find you the best rate.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

 What does a Massachusetts debt collection bond cost?

 The treasurer and receiver-general of the Commonwealth of Massachusetts requires debt collection agencies to post $25,000 surety bonds prior to conducting business.

 These bonds are subject to underwriting, so the price you’ll pay depends on a review of your personal credit history.
 Qualified applicants could pay as low as $150 for their bonds.
 Request your free surety bond quote now!

-We can typically provide your free bond quote within 1 business day of submitting your application!
+We can typically provide your free bond quote within one business day of submitting your application!
 Call 1 (800) 308-4358 or click here to get started.